 The US Army Reserve is ready to develop the project in the near term with possible construction beginning as soon as January - February 2021.
-The site is strategically important to their mission and to the security of the United States.
+The site is strategically important to their mission

 The US Army Reserve has already proved itself to be a good neighbor and contributor to East Gainesville.
 The site now occupied by Phalanx Defense Systems off NE 8th Avenue was formerly an Army Reserve site in the late 1940s.
 That property reverted back to the City of Gainesville and was recently adapted to a better use as commercial defense manufacturer.
 Alachua County will follow the City's precedence and requests that the Fairgrounds site, upon termination of use by the US Army Reserve, revert back to County ownership for adaptive reuse.